 National culture (NC) and its dimensions have been a primary focus of sociology, psychology and anthropology since their inception (Kivrak et al., 2009).
-However, the parallel trend towards the running of business through projects has brought the attention of academics and project management (PM) practitioners to the study of national cultural dimensions (NCDs) and their role in PM.
+However, the parallel trend towards the running of the business through projects has brought the attention of academics and project management (PM) practitioners to study national cultural dimensions (NCDs) and their role in PM.

 Due to the growth of globalisation, the issue of how to successfully manage project team members with different cultural dimensions will never likely be settled easily.
-For example, research shows that 92% of project team members believe that different cultural dimensions exist in their teamwork, 60% think that these cultural dimensions impact on PM, and 83% believe that the impact of the NCDs is relevant to their performance as project team members (Tian, 2020).
-Therefore, construction project managers who work with global teams must be aware of the more diverse and complex challenges associated with the internationalisation of construction project management (CPM), such as differences in NCDs of the project team, project stakeholders who live in different time zones, unclear requirements caused by different native languages, and host country-specific political, economic and legal environment (Perkins et al., 2019).
+For example, research shows that 92% of project team members believe that different cultural dimensions exist in their teamwork, while 60% think that these cultural dimensions impact PM and another 83% believe that the impact of the NCDs is relevant to their performance as project team members (Tian, 2020).
+Therefore,